Skip to main content

 You can contact the NICTS Probate Office for administrative advice.

-If you need advice of a legal nature, you should get this from a qualified legal practitioner, as NICTS probate staff cannot provide this.
+If you need advice of a legal nature, you should get this from a qualified legal practitioner, as NICTS probate staff cannot give you this.

-If you require a solicitor, you should contact the Law Society of Northern Ireland.
+If you need a solicitor, you should contact the Law Society of Northern Ireland.

 Proving your identification in probate applications